hussainzakir/springjdbc/README.md

 # springjdbc
- Using Jdbc to record data into database
+ Using Spring Jdbc to record data into our database
+ It uses a basic structure to add data as one unit.